 All of our children have equal access to lunchtime and after school clubs, which develop engagement with the wider curriculum.
 Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
 Class trips and residentials are part of our curriculum and we aim for all children to benefit from them.
-No child is excluded from a trip or residential because of SEN, disability or medical needs.
+No child is excluded from a trip or residential because of SEN, disability or medical needs but adaptations may be made after a rigorous risk assessment has been completed.